Pawsanie/Novelist/README.md

     }
 }
 ```
+In this case, two options for implementing a character sprite are indicated:<br>
 **Character_01** is the character without animations.<br>
 A static Sprite does not require filling out a separate file and the coordinates of each pose are set right here.